pitosalas/brandeisprojects/index.md

 ---
 layout: index
 ---
-### What is this page?
+### Welcome to the Showcase

-This is a collection of student project "portfolio pages".
-At the end of each medium to large student project, we often ask a student or team of students to prepare a summary of their work as a Portfolio Page.
-It is really up to the students to decide exactly how they interpret that.
-Basically the goal is 'showcase' the work for external consumption.
+At the end of each medium to large student project, we often ask a student or team of students to register their project for our showcase.
+Some of these were part of regular courses, others were independent studies and others were part of industry partnerships.
+Click on the links below to see the code, the presentations and the project summary pages for some of our recent projects.

 <table id="projects" class="display">